What if your mattress could adjust with you?

 Brooklyn Bedding’s answer to the demand for customization has yielded Rubix, a versatile hybrid that you can adjust at home to create the comfortable feel you dream of paired with the firm support of coils.

-Should your comfort needs change, you can change the feel of your bed by swapping out layers or changing their arrangements.
-All of this is accomplished within the comfort of your home, so you can experience the joy of a brand new bed without making another purchase.
-Life can change unexpectedly, and with Rubix, your bed can change with it in a snap.
+Should your needs change, you can adjust the feel by swapping out layers or changing their arrangements, allowing you to experience the joy of a brand new bed without making another purchase.